MohdZaid0205/Voxel-Engine/engine/docs/dev-side/logging.md

 # Logger System Documentation (For Contributors)

-This document provides in-depth technical documentation of the `Core::Console` logging system.
+This document provides in-depth technical documentation of the `Common::Console` logging system.
 It is intended for **contributors** who want to extend, maintain, or understand the internal workings of the logger.

 ---